-If you want to shut down the computer for a short period only, you can save power by using the Standby mode.
+If you want to shut down the computer for a short period only, you can save power by using the Standby mode or Hibernate mode (see Using power saving modes (page 58)).

 Using the keyboard

 Your keyboard is very similar to a desktop computer's, but has additional keys that perform specific notebook-related tasks.